Proxy-Phaethon/chaos/ARCHITECTURE.md

 stub scripts.
 These print "X is not currently installed" — but exit with code `0` (success), violating the standard convention that non-zero means failure.
+This silently defeated the exit-status-only version of this check (confirmed live: `require_tool` initially reported Rails as installed, and `generate_rails_backend` printed a false "Generated Rails project" success message despite nothing real being scaffolded).
+The
-This silently defeated the exit-status-only version of this check.
-The fix: also inspect the command's actual output text for that specific phrase, treating it as failure regardless of exit code.
+fix: also inspect the command's actual output text for that specific phrase, treating it as failure regardless of exit code.
+Retested after the fix — correctly reports Rails as not installed, no phantom files written to `backend/`.
 This is a narrow, macOS-specific patch, not a general "detect fake tools" solution — if a similarly-behaved stub is found on another platform or tool, it likely needs its own explicit string check added here.

 ### Lesson learned: relative paths + `current_dir` don't mix reliably